 By the end of 3rd week, you should achieve full recovery and your facial muscles should regain their normal functions.

-If within 3 weeks from the onset of your Bell’s palsy you have seen very little or no return of facial movements, then most likely, your nerve has sustained a more extensive damage and your recovery follows a long scenario (detailed information is coming soon).
+If within 3 weeks from the onset of your Bell’s palsy you have seen very little or no return of facial movements, then most likely, your nerve has sustained a more extensive damage and your recovery follows a long scenario.

 At the end of the recovery, you should not develop any complications or residuals, if your recovery followed this quick scenario.
 The recovery can range between any amount of time.
 However, if the first signs of movements did not appear within the first 2-3 weeks, some form of complications or residuals is highly likely to occur.
 If this is your case, please, do not despair.
 Complications, such as synkinesis, tensions and contractures of facial muscles, asymmetric smile, etc., are not a life sentence.
 It is possible to reduce them.
 We have developed our Neuro-Proprioceptive Rehabilitation method specifically for this, and have been able to help many patients to bring their smile back.